-What is the difference between the registered/non-registered application and the TFSA application?
+What is the difference between the registered/non-registered application, TFSA application and FHSA application?

 Canada Revenue Agency (CRA) requires a TFSA and FHSA have their own application forms.
 The main difference is related to selecting the different registration types, for example Retirement Savings Plan (RSP), Retirement Income Fund (RIF), Non-registered or Locked-in Retirement Accounts (LIRA and LRSP) and Restricted Locked-in Savings Plan (RLSP).
 The other difference is associated with selecting an annuitant who is different than the contract owner of the policy.
-For TFSA and registered policies, the owner of the policy must be the annuitant.
-As well TFSA (and registered) policies are exempt from Foreign Account Tax Compliance Act (FATCA) and therefore, the TFSA application does not contain any questions related to FATCA.
+For FHSA, TFSA and registered policies, the owner of the policy must be the annuitant.
+As well FHSA, TFSA (and registered) policies are exempt from Foreign Account Tax Compliance Act (FATCA) and therefore, the FHSA and TFSA applications do not contain any questions related to FATCA.

 What forms do I need with a registered and non-registered application?